Planting Trees on Private Land

 Desired function of the new tree such as shade; screening; habitat; shelter/windbreak; framing of views.

 North Sydney Council has adopted a tree and vegetation management policy which aims to prevent unlawful or unnecessary removal, pruning or destruction of trees in the North Sydney Local Government Area.
 This policy is enforced under Part 3 of SEPP 2017 (vegetation in non-rural areas), and Section 16 to Part B of North Sydney Development Control Plan 2013 has the following objectives:

-- To maintain the visual, social and environmental amenity of the area through the preservation of trees and other vegetation.
+To maintain the visual, social and environmental amenity of the area through the preservation of trees and other vegetation.

-- To make the community aware of the implications for the unlawful removal, pruning or wilful destruction of trees and vegetation within the local government area.
+To make the community aware of the implications for the unlawful removal, pruning or wilful destruction of trees and vegetation within the local government area.

-Trees that require a permit
+Trees or work that Require a Permit

 Development Consent or a Tree Management Permit is required for the removal or pruning of declared (formerly “prescribed”) trees/vegetation as identified under Section 16 to Part B of North Sydney Development Control Plan 2013, and include:

 Any tree or vegetation on public land, regardless of size.